Kemmojo/dotfiles-windows/README.md

 # Before a fresh installtion
 1. Check your personal files
 2. Store Passwords
-3. Check Browser settings nad bookmarker
+3. Check Browser settings and bookmarkes
 4. Backup your Game-setups & -settings & -profiles
-5.

 # After a fresh installtion